vuiseng9/openvino-ubuntu/README.md

 # OpenVINO in Ubuntu Docker
 *April'19, vuiseng9*

-This repo aims to provide step-by-step setup of OpenVINO in Ubuntu docker environment on Intel CPU that also features integrated graphics.
-OpenVINO provides many examples but the documentatio, IMHO, provides only loose steps and many branching, this repo hopes to lay down the steps in a single readme and in a linear fashion - set up OpenVINO, configure Model Optimizer, download models in various framework and run some of out-of-the-box samples with Inference Engine.
+This repo aims to provide step-by-step setup of OpenVINO in Ubuntu docker environment.
+OpenVINO provides many examples but the documentation, IMHO, provides loose steps and many branching due to support of different platform.
+This repo targets only *CPU with Integrated Graphics* and hopes to lay down the steps in a single readme and in a linear fashion - set up OpenVINO, configure Model Optimizer, download models in various framework and run some of out-of-the-box samples with Inference Engine.

 ## Tested System
 * Skylake Core i7-6770HQ (Skull Canyon NUC)